factorial-io/phabalicious/docs/configuration.md

 ### Configuration for the composer-method

-* `composerRootFolder` the folder where the composer.json for the project is stored, defaults to `gitRootFolder`.
+* `composer.rootFolder` the folder where the composer.json for the project is stored, defaults to `git.rootFolder`.

 ### Configuration for the drush-method